machanism-org/machai/mcp-server-maven-plugin/src/site/markdown/index.md

 ## Introduction

 The MCP Server Maven Plugin launches the Machai MCP Server directly from a Maven build.
-It exposes Machai AI tools through the Model Context Protocol (MCP) over HTTP, making it practical to connect MCP-compatible clients to a Maven project without running a separate server launcher or custom bootstrap application.
+It exposes Machai AI tools through the Model Context Protocol over HTTP, making it useful for local development, testing, demonstrations, and integration workflows without requiring a separate launcher.

-The plugin is useful for local development, integration testing, demonstrations, and project-aware AI workflows.
-It uses Maven project metadata, the module base directory, configured runtime parameters, and optional Maven `settings.xml` credentials to start an MCP server that is already aligned with the current build context.
+By using the current Maven project as its execution context, the plugin provides a repeatable way to start a project-aware MCP server.
+It supplies the project name and version, project directory, configured port, and optional runtime parameters to the server, allowing MCP-compatible clients to use Machai capabilities with minimal setup.

 ## Overview

-The plugin provides Maven goals for starting HTTP-based MCP servers in either stateless or streamable mode.
-Each goal starts a server for the current Maven project, assigns the configured port, points the server at the project directory, and loads available Machai function tools.
+The plugin supplies two aggregator goals for starting an HTTP MCP server for the current Maven project.
+The `stateless` goal starts a request/response-oriented server, while the `streamable` goal starts a server for streamable HTTP MCP interactions.
+Both goals apply configured parameters, register the available tools, use the Maven project metadata, and listen on the configured port.

-This approach gives teams a repeatable, Maven-native way to expose AI-assisted capabilities for a project.
-Developers can start the MCP server with a standard Maven command, pass configuration through plugin parameters or Maven settings, and then connect tools or clients that understand MCP.
+This Maven-native approach fits naturally into existing build and development workflows.
+Teams can start the appropriate server with a standard Maven command, keep project context aligned with the build, and connect an MCP-compatible client without maintaining a separate server bootstrap application.

 ![MCP Server Maven Plugin architecture](./images/c4-diagram.png)